 Welcome!
 We are delighted that you have come along to our choir practice today.
 We do hope that you will enjoy singing with us and that you will become a permanent member.

 Harleston Choral Society was founded in 2000 by Anne Gee, an experienced singing teacher and pioneer in developing amateur choirs.
 She especially believed in encouraging people who were unaware that they could actually sing!
 Anne quickly introduced members to a varied and demanding repertoire.
-We are fortunate to have her son, Nathaniel, who sometimes sings with us, as our patron.
+We were fortunate to have her son Nathaniel as our patron for many years.

-From 2004 – 2017, our Musical Director was Chris Bracewell.
-Chris was a very experienced choral conductor and inspired the choir to new heights.
-Recent concerts under Chris’s baton included Brahms’ Requiem and Bach’s St John Passion.
+Chris Bracewell was our Music Director from 2004 – 2017.
+Chris was a very experienced choral conductor and inspired the choir to new heights, for example in performances of Brahms’ Requiem and Bach’s St John Passion.

 We are very fortunate to have Karen Smith as our regular accompanist at our practices.
-Karen is a professional musician who has also worked with Eye Bach Choir.
+Karen is a professional musician who also works with Eye Bach Choir.

 We meet on Monday evenings during school term time from 7.30 pm till 9.30 pm in the London Road Church, Harleston.
 We perform our concerts in St John’s Church, Harleston.
 There is a short break for refreshments at approximately 8.30 pm.
 For new members, the first three practice sessions are free.
 If you then wish to continue singing with us, a termly fee is due, currently £40.00 per term, (there are some concessions).

-We perform two evening concerts a year: a Christmas Concert, which normally includes a substantial choral work and sometimes includes Christmas Carols, some with audience participation; and a Summer Concert in June, when we usually perform a longer choral work.
-For most concerts we also have professional soloists and orchestra.
+We perform two evening concerts a year: a Christmas Concert, which normally includes a substantial choral work and sometimes includes Christmas Carols, some with audience participation; and a Summer Concert in June when we usually perform a longer choral work.
+For some concerts, we also have professional soloists and an orchestra.

 There are rehearsals on the Friday evening and Saturday afternoon before a concert in St John’s Church.
 Concert dress is black tie for gentlemen and black for ladies.